milkeotothemoon/lmorganizer/README.md

-Helloo this is the website:)
+# Helloo this is the website!:)

 Features:
-Student Notes Upload feature
+- Student Notes upload feature
-AI tutor
+- AI tutor
-Search bar
+- Search bar

+To be added:
+- Pomodoro Timer
+- Credits lol

+<sub> Manifesting this goes well... </sub>